pester/vscode-adapter/README.md

 ### Troubleshooting

 The Pester `Output` pane maintains a log of the activities that occur with the Pester extension.
 You can use `Set Log Level` in the command palette to increase the log level to debug or trace to get more information about what is going on.
 Include this information when submitting an issue along with reproduction steps.

+### Notes

+- For test history purposes, a test is uniquely identified by its full path, e.g. Describe/Context/It.
+If you rename a test or move a test to another context/describe, it will be treated as a new test and test history will be reset